 The Fairy Tales Group of the School of Drama narrates tales to adults and children at the White Tower.
 Tutor: Konstantina Ritsatou.

-Street Theatre Shows in the festival OPEN 15 in Venice, with the collaboration of other Schools of the Faculty of Fine arts, AUTH, and the post-graduate programme of Museology.
+In VOS 2015, the School of Drama participated with two Street Theatre Shows, with the collaboration of other Schools of the Faculty of Fine arts, AUTH, and the post-graduate programme of Museology.

 The production was the result of the collaboration of the Stage Design and Musical Theatre classes, and included songs from the junk opera by Tiger Lillies Shockheaded Peter.
 The opera was based on the first illustrated children’s book history, Heinrich Hoffmann’s Shockheaded Peter (1845), which was presented for the first time in 1998 at the West Yorkshire Playhouse, directed by Julian Crouch and Phelim McDermott.